ivnvxd/pyquest/markdown/14_networking_and_web.md

     Not Found.

-#### Cookies and Sessions <a id="cookies-and-sessions"></a>
+### Cookies and Sessions <a id="cookies-and-sessions"></a>

 Cookies and sessions are mechanisms used on the internet to persist state information between the client and the server.
 They help in creating a personalized experience for users across web requests, which are inherently stateless in HTTP.

 _Cookies:_

-- **What are Cookies?** Cookies are small pieces of data stored on the client's computer by the web browser at the request of the server.
+- Cookies are small pieces of data stored on the client's computer by the web browser at the request of the server.
 They are sent back to the server with every request made by the browser, allowing the server to maintain state or remember specific information about the user across requests.
-- **Usage:** Cookies can store preferences, authentication tokens, and any other data that the server needs to remember about the client.
+- Cookies can store preferences, authentication tokens, and any other data that the server needs to remember about the client.
 They are commonly used for session management, personalization, and tracking user behavior.

 _Sessions:_

-- **What are Sessions?** A session is a server-side storage of information that is desired to persist throughout the user's interaction with the web site or web application.
+- A session is a server-side storage of information that is desired to persist throughout the user's interaction with the web site or web application.
 Unlike cookies, session data is stored on the server.
 The server assigns a unique session ID for each user's session, which is then sent to the client as a cookie.
-- **Usage:** Sessions are used to store information such as user profiles, shopping cart contents, or any other data that should be accessible across multiple pages on a website.
+- Sessions are used to store information such as user profiles, shopping cart contents, or any other data that should be accessible across multiple pages on a website.
 Because the data is stored server-side, sessions are considered more secure than storing sensitive data directly in cookies.

 _How They Work Together:_